OctoPrint/OctoPrint/docs/plugins/gettingstarted.rst

        }

        // This is how our plugin registers itself with the application, by adding some configuration
-       // information to the global variable ADDITIONAL_VIEWMODELS ADDITIONAL_VIEWMODELS.push([
+       // information to the global variable OCTOPRINT_VIEWMODELS OCTOPRINT_VIEWMODELS.push([
            // This is the constructor to call for instantiating the plugin HelloWorldViewModel,